supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 ## Planting value

-You want to plant only the best available resources to your island.
+You want to plant only the best available resources on your island.
 Given enough time, everything in your island will be consumed or thrown away.
 You are what you eat.
 Material selection determines how your brain will look like in the upcoming years, so choose wisely!

 *Initiated 5.1.2020*